-What Are The 5 Principles of Lean: Creating Value and Pursuing Perfection
+The 5 Principles of Lean Management: Creating Value

 Are you looking to optimize your business processes and increase efficiency?
 Lean manufacturing and management might be the solution for you.
 Lean is a philosophy that focuses on creating value for the customer while minimizing waste in the production system.
 In this article, we will discuss the five principles of lean and how they can be implemented in your organization.